Diary of a mad man

 Seeing as this entire project was done in a few weeks in spare time I think it went quite well.
 I have missed out a lot of my trial and error but please feel free to post questions in the comments and I’ll attempt to answer.

-Silicone valleys, Germanium hills…
+Silicon valleys, Germanium hills…

 Some things stay with you forever and I would like to think that the following little poem helped shape me.
 You see, the first computer I ever played with was the family Archimedes 310 and way before I had ever even heard the term “hacking” I was poking around in some of the library files trying to see how things worked.
 One of the first library files I looked at contained the following poem stuck in the middle of the code!
 I still don’t know who wrote it so I’m going to credit the author of the library.
 Surprisingly I can’t find this poem anywhere on the internet!

-Silicone valleys,
+Silicon valleys,

 Germanium hills,